Gå till huvudinnehållet

 • the data archive/repository guarantees access in a long-term perspective.

 Firsthand, discipline-specific data archives/repositories are recommended in case they adhere to the FAIR principles.
 As far as the criteria above are met, the archive/repository can be considered appropriate for your data.
 In case there is no suitable archive for your data, a generalist data archive/repository is a good option.
+Also note that some repositories allow versioning of data if, for example, you find an error and need to upload a new version of your dataset.

-Some discipline-specific data archives/repositories
+Discipline-specific data archives/repositories

 Humanities, social sciences, health sciences etc.: